davidly/ntvcm/README.md

 that shows instructions either as 8080 or Z80 depending on the mode.

 I've done some testing on Linux and MacOS with the same set of test apps as Windows.
 It all seems to work, most importantly the CPU tests.
-More testing is to come.
-80x24 mode is not well-tested, but it kind of just works given vt-100 emulation on Linux and MacOS.
-CP/M apps expect cr/lf in text files, so you may need to use a tool like unix2dos to convert .asm and .bas files so they work properly in the emulator.
+CP/M apps expect cr/lf in text files, so you may need to use a tool like unix2dos to convert .asm and .bas files so they work properly in the emulator in those environments.
 The -l flag in ntvcm is useful if you want to use lowercase filenames instead of CP/M's default of uppercase.

 Performance of the CPU emulator is in the ballpark of other emulators I looked at.
 I wrote the code to be more readable than other emulators, whose use of lookup tables and macros I found to be nearly inscrutable (though I'm sure that's just me).
 I also wanted both 8080 and Z80 modes, which hurts the performance of each.
-An interesting fact is that on modern CPUs, code for computing parity of a byte is faster than a 256-element lookup table. zexall.com runs 5.748 billion instructions shared with the 8080, and just 16 million instructions unique to the Z80; optimizing for the 8080 will have the most impact.
-On my machine, Zexall.com runs in about 26 seconds using the Microsoft compiler and 21 seconds using the Gnu compiler.
+An interesting fact is that on modern CPUs, code for computing parity of a byte is faster than a 256-element lookup table.

+zexall.com runs 5.748 billion instructions shared with the 8080, and just 16 million instructions unique to the Z80; optimizing the emulator for the 8080 will have the most impact.
+On my machine, zexall.com runs in about 26 seconds using the Microsoft compiler and 21 seconds using the Gnu compiler.
+On a real 4Mhz Z80 it'd take about 3 hours and 14 minutes.

 Cycle counts are pretty close, but not precise.
 I used documented numbers, which are sometimes incorrect.
 And I made guesses for cycle counts for undocumented Z80 instructions.